0x2E757/ScreenCapturer/README.md

 `ScreenCapturer.StopCapturing()` — stops capturing thread.

+`ScreenCapturer.DisableCallback()` — will disable callback without stopping capture.

+`ScreenCapturer.EnableCallback()` — will enable callback if it was disabled.

 `ScreenCapturer.DisposeVariables()` — disposes some memoized static variables, should be used before program is terminated.

 <sub>\* `MakeScreenshot` uses same `Bitmap` variable for all calls, so do not change its state, use only for read and note probably it's not thread safe.</sub>